 How to Plan a City Walking Tour

-We have done walking tours in many of the big cities like Philadelphia, New York City and Boston as well as cities like Springfield, Massachusetts.
-There are some definite things to know that will make your walking tour more efficient and enjoyable.
+We’ve taken walking tours in major cities like Chicago, Boston, Philadelphia, and New York City, as well as smaller spots like Springfield, Massachusetts.
+Through our experiences, we’ve learned some key tips that can make your tour smoother and more enjoyable.

 How to plan a City Walking Tour